savinm/Document-chatbot-AI/README.md

 Installation:

-Download the Chatbot.zip file to your Windows machine and unzip.
+Download the Chatbot.zip file to your Windows machine and unzip it.

 Add your Groq API key to the .streamlit/secrets.toml file.